umlouco/video-conference-zoom/README.txt

 * Added: Filter added which allows you to modify the post DATA you sent at time of creating meeting as well as updating !
 * Fixed: Responsive issue when join via browser ( link somewhere in the support which i lost it ).
 * Added: Meeting states to be manually changed from users perspective (https://wordpress.org/support/topic/feature-request-more-details-on-meeting-states/)
+* Added: Debug Mode button on posts page for Zoom Meetings
 * Alot of Bug fixes

 = 3.2.31 - March 29th, 2020 =